Updated version of this article here.

 But it was persuading (no easy task) my partner, the journalist and author Charles Shaar Murray, to write a stonking 1,400 word feature in the broadsheet Independent on Sunday titled "Lord of the Earrings", with a big picture of Mieville, that finally cracked him in the mainstream.

 I did free publicity for SA chair Liz Davies' book Through the Looking Glass (Verso) as well as promoting her and her partner Mike Marqusee in just about all SA press.
-And in 1999 paid one skint SWP aristocracy member a fiver an hour we couldn't afford for 4 hours cleaning per week (her idea and a fiver more per hour than I was getting for my labour for her party), and nearly took out a £600 overdraft to cover her rent arrears before we realised that her SWP parents (with their well-paid full-time jobs) were a lot better off than we were.
+And in 1999 paid one skint SWP aristocracy member a fiver an hour we couldn't afford for 4 hours cleaning per week (her idea and a fiver more per hour than I was getting for my labour for her party — to put it in perspective, the National Minimum Wage introduced the same year was £3.60 per hour), and nearly took out a £600 overdraft to cover her rent arrears before we realised that her SWP parents (with their well-paid full-time jobs) were a lot better off than we were.
 Quite often I'd feed her a hot meal and we'd talk politics during allotted work hours, her correcting me and explaining why I was petit bourgeois because I was an art worker and we were all atomised.
 (Art workers take note that the SWP regard you as not of "the Class".)
 Others were telling me I was petit bourgeois because I was Chinese and we all work in catering — not racist, then.

 But no good turn goes unpunished and the blowback from these instances was typical of the irrational spite and fury permeating much of the left.
 All that talk of "comradeship" and yet I realised no-one ever had my back.
 Maybe it was something I'd done, something I said?
 But when I asked if I'd done something wrong either politically or personally to deserve the hostility I was getting from leading cadre, head honcho merely muttered that I was "exemplary".
 He expected me to continue working in this environment.
 When I told him it felt like a rape, all he had to say was that I wasn't allowed to use the word "like that".
 I felt compelled to explain that I knew what rape felt like.
 And he still wouldn't tackle the bullying.